KGQA/QALD_9_plus/README.md

-# QALD+ Dataset Description
+# QALD-9-Plus Dataset Description

-QALD+ is the dataset for Knowledge Graph Question Answering (KGQA) based on well-known [QALD-9](https://github.com/ag-sc/QALD/tree/master/9/data).
+QALD-9-Plus is the dataset for Knowledge Graph Question Answering (KGQA) based on well-known [QALD-9](https://github.com/ag-sc/QALD/tree/master/9/data).

-QALD+ enables to train and test KGQA systems over DBpedia and Wikidata using questions in 8 different languages.
+QALD-9-Plus enables to train and test KGQA systems over DBpedia and Wikidata using questions in 9 different languages: English, German, Russian, French, Armenian, Belarusian, Lithuanian, Bashkir, and Ukrainian.

 Some of the questions have several alternative writings in particular languages which enables to evaluate the robustness of KGQA systems and train paraphrasing models.